ABC: Teaching Nutrition to Your Kids

 - Make a shopping list

-“That looks yike I don’t yike it!”
+“That looks like I don’t like it!”
 How foods look matters to kids.
 Eyes and appetites are directly linked.
 Here’s some ideas for putting pizzazz into the presentation of the nutritious foods you serve:

 - Serve food in different containers.
 Be a little zany and see the look of surprise on your child’s face!
 Put pieces of fruit or pasta salad in a muffin tin.

 - Garnish foods – and let the kids help you!
 Kids can put slices of oranges or sprigs of parsley on plates.
 Kids can help wash lettuce leaves and arrange them on a plate, and then add cherry tomatoes, olives, raisins, or grapes as their own creative touch.

 - Personalize it!
 Cut slices of cheese into the shapes of your child’s initials and melt the cheese on bread.
 (Get it out of the oven before the shape disappears!)
 Or, decorate a piece of toast topped with the child’s initials outlined in raisins or banana slices.

 - Have your child help you choose tableware, perhaps adding colorful napkins or place mats.

 - Experiment with different forms of the same food.
 For instance, if your child doesn’t go for diced carrots, try carrot “coins” or shredded carrots.
 Instead of spaghetti noodles, try alphabet noodles, bow tie pasta, or shells.

 - Cut foods into shapes.
 There are many gadgets at the store that can transform ordinary veggies into zig-zags, flowers, and other appetizing shapes.